-Reverse engineering: Understand software
+Reverse engineering: Understand security

 Reverse engineering enables us to understand how software works without having access to the source code.